DelucchiElectric/Job-Description/README.md

 BONUS SKILLS
 * Experience with SQL databases
-* Experience with serialization and json
+* Experience with network programming
-* Web development experience